 While this course covers how to refer a student who is having a mental health emergency or crisis to appropriate resources, this course does not address suicide awareness, which requires more in-depth training.
 BCcampus has developed a facilitator-led courses on suicide awareness.
-For more information, see the BCcampus Mental Health and Wellness (https://bccampus.ca/projects/wellness/mental-health-and-wellness/).
+For more information, the BCcampus Mental Health and Wellness.

-Capacity to Connect: Supporting Students' Mental Health (for Faculty and Staff) was adapted from the BCcampus synchronous resource Capacity to Connect: Supporting Students' Mental Health and Wellness (https://opentextbc.ca/capacitytoconnect/), which is a facilitator's guide for delivering in-person or online mental health and wellness training to post-secondary faculty and staff.
+Starting a Conversation About Mental Health (for Students) was adapted from the BCcampus synchronous resource Starting a Conversation About Mental Health: Foundational Training for Students, which is a facilitator's guide for delivering in-person or online mental health and wellness training to post-secondary students.

-The asynchronous, self-paced version of the course was developed to meet the needs of postsecondary institutions unable to reach all learners through synchronous workshops.
+The asynchronous, self-paced version of the course was developed to meet the needs of post-secondary institutions unable to reach all learners through synchronous workshops.
 It covers the same concepts and has the same learning outcomes as the synchronous, facilitated version of the course.

-Both versions of the Capacity to Connect courses were developed with guidance from an advisory group of students, staff, and faculty from B.C. post-secondary institutions.
+Both versions of the Starting a Conversation About Mental Health courses were developed with guidance from an advisory group of students, staff, and faculty from B.C. post-secondary institutions.
 The courses were also developed in close collaboration with an Indigenous advisor, and Indigenous knowledge about mental health has been integrated into all the materials.